jdx/mise/README.md

 and I've really been impressed with the plugin system.
 Most of the design decisions the authors made were very good.
 I really just have 2 complaints: the shims and the fact it's written in Bash.

-## Direnv
+## direnv

-Direnv and rtx both manage environment variables based on directory.
+[direnv](https://direnv.net) and rtx both manage environment variables based on directory.
 Because they both analyze the current environment variables before and after their respective "hook" commands are run, they can easily conflict and overwrite each other's environment variables (including, but not limited to, `PATH`).